ycadevx/rest-api-key-value/README.md

 # How to create Docker Image and Container

 > Create Dockerfile <br>
->Follow the validation to create the next
+>Follow the steps to create the image and the container.

 ``` sh